 For instance, smaller breeds tend to live longer than larger breeds.
 Owning a larger dog breed like a Great Dane could result in a shorty life expectancy than its small counterparts, such as terriers.

 Even cat breeds such as Burmese and Siamese have longer life expectancies than other kinds.
 Inbreeding seems to make a difference in the reduction of a pet’s lifespan, as well.
 Often, mixing animal breeds can be correlated to a longer lifespan.

 Preventative Ways to Increase Pet Longevity

 When it comes to the above correlation between breed and size, it is a matter of luck.
 However, there is more you can do when ensuring the longevity of your pet.
 Here’s what helps with keeping the love going between you and your pet for years to come:

+You should provide your pets with primary pet care.
 You should be on track with wellness exams, teeth cleanings, and more.
 Practicing preventative care will help your veterinarian identify and treat your pet.
 The deliberate practice will also ensure your veterinarian can reduce or mitigate any health concerns or problems.

 Spay & Neuter

 Did you know?
 By spaying and neutering your pets, you are protecting them from cancers such as ovarian, uterine, and testicular types.
 Such problems will shorten your pet’s life.

 Keeping your pet up to date on its vaccines and parasite prevention helps many diseases to be kept away.
 Any disease can be devastating and reduce your pet’s longevity, so it is best to stay up to date.